dke-kgolap/kg-lakehouse/README.md

 # Big KGOLAP - Lakehouse

 A cloud-native data lakehouse for **contextualised knowledge graphs (CKGs)**.
-Clients upload raw files (AIXM, IWXXM, FIXM); the system extracts multidimensional context hierarchies into an index, then reconstructs CKGs on demand by re-running mappers per context, applying merge and rollup, and returning the result as RDF, a labelled property graph (LPG), or a Spark GraphFrame.
+Clients upload raw files (e.g AIXM, IWXXM, FIXM); the system extracts multidimensional context hierarchies into an index, then reconstructs CKGs on demand by re-running mappers per context, applying merge and rollup, and returning the result as RDF, a labelled property graph (LPG), or a Spark GraphFrame.

 | Property | Value |
 | --- | --- |